FactoryXCode/MfPack/MfPack/Cast/README.md

 - This release is updated for compiler version 17 up to 35.
 - SDK version: 10.0.28000.2705 (Win 11)
 - Requires Windows 10 or later.
-- Minimum supported MfPack version: 3.2.0
+- Minimum supported MfPack version: 4.0.0

 ---

 ***MfCast.pas*** is the application-facing facade (TMfCast class).
-The other units contain device discovery, Cast V2 TLS/channel handling, controller logic, media planning, and
+The other units contain device discovery, Cast V2.1 TLS/channel handling, controller logic, media planning, and
-the local range-capable HTTP server.
+a local HTTP server.

 The facade supports compatible local media and direct HTTP/HTTPS media URLs.
 Construction with TMfCast.Create(True) additionally enables Media Foundation